loschtreality/react-boilerplate/README.md

-# Timer/Stopwatch React App
+# React Boilerplate

-A React Timer/Stopwatch app which enables countdowns and timings.
+A React Boilerplate which serves as a starting point for any react project.
 Some of the modules used in this project may need to be updated.